Key Takeaways

 |

-All investing involves risks of fluctuating prices and the uncertainties of rates of return and yield inherent in investing.
+A note about risk: All investing involves risks of fluctuating prices and the uncertainties of rates of return and yield inherent in investing.
 All security transactions involve substantial risk of loss.
 Debt instruments: Debt instruments are subject to greater levels of credit and liquidity risk, may be speculative, and may decline in value due to changes in interest rates or an issuer’s or counterparty’s deterioration or default.
 Market volatility: The value of the securities in the portfolio may go up or down in response to the prospects of individual companies and/or general economic conditions.
 Price changes may be short or long term.
 Local, regional or global events such as war, acts of terrorism, the spread of infectious illness or other public health issue, recessions, or other events could have a significant impact on the portfolio and its investments, including hampering the ability of the portfolio’s manager(s) to invest the portfolio’s assets as intended.
 Issuer risk: The portfolio will be affected by factors specific to the issuers of securities and other instruments in which the portfolio invests, including actual or perceived changes in the financial condition or business prospects of such issuers.
 Interest rate risk: The values of debt instruments may rise or fall in response to changes in interest rates, and this risk may be enhanced for securities with longer maturities.
 Credit risk: If the issuer of a debt instrument fails to pay interest or principal in a timely manner, or negative perceptions exist in the market of the issuer’s ability to make such payments, the price of the security may decline.